Arksine/moonraker/docs/printer_objects.md

 As mentioned in the API documentation, it is possible to [query](web_api.md#query-printer-object-status) or [subscribe](web_api.md#subscribe-to-printer-object-status) to "Klipper Printer Objects."
-These APIs are used to retreive state from the Klippy Host.
 There are numerous printer objects in Klipper, many of which are optional and only report status if they are enabled by Klipper's configuration.
-Client's may retreive a list of active printer objects that may report status via the
+Client's may retreive a list of available printer objects via the
 [list objects endpoint](web_api.md#list-available-printer-objects).
 This should be done after Klipper reports its state as "ready".

 This section will provide an overview of the most useful printer objects.
-If a developer is interested in retreiving state for an object listed here, look in Klipper's source code for module you wish to query.
+If a developer is interested in retreiving state for an object not listed here, look in Klipper's source code for module you wish to query.
 If the module contains a "get_status()" method, its return value will contain a dictionary that reports state which can be queried.